Kebanec/Kebanec/README.md

 - 👋 Hi, I’m @Kebanec
-- 👀 I’m interested in Ios developing
+- 👀 I’m interested in IOS developing
 - 🌱 I’m currently learning my 3rd year
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me Telegram @Kebanec